o19s/elasticsearch-learning-to-rank/docs/advanced-functionality.rst

 - :code:`sum` -- the sum
 - :code:`stddev` -- the standard deviation

+Additionally the following counts are available:
+- :code:`matches` -- The number of terms that matched in the current document
+- :code:`unique` -- The unique number of terms that were passed in

 The :code:`terms` parameter is array of terms to gather statistics for.
 Currently only single terms are supported, there is not support for phrases or span queries.
 Note: If your field is tokenized you can pass multiple terms in one string in the array.

 The :code:`fields` parameter specifies which fields to check for the specified :code:`terms`.
 Note if no :code:`analyzer` is specified then we use the analyzer specified for the field.